api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 (required for GCP) - Project ID of the GCP project the Airnode will be deployed under.

+#### `cloudProvider.gatewayServerPort`

+(optional for local) - The port number (defaults to `3000`) of the API gateway inside the docker container.
+This property is especially useful, if the container is run using [host networking](https://docs.docker.com/network/host/).

 ### `airnodeWalletMnemonic`

 (required) - The wallet mnemonic that will be used as the Airnode's BIP 44